mezo-org/musd/docs/README.md

 The Stability Pool is initially seeded with a [bootstrap loan](#protocol-bootstrap-loan) against the protocol's future fees, over time the MUSD minted as part of this loan is converted into Protocol Owned Liquidity through fees and interest being burnt by the PCV contract.

-BTC acquired by the protocol through liquidations may be converted back into MUSD and redeposited into the Stablity Pool depending on the maturity and state of the protocol at the time of liquidation.
+BTC acquired by the protocol through liquidations may be converted back into MUSD and redeposited into the Stability Pool depending on the maturity and state of the protocol at the time of liquidation.

 ##### Rebalancing Large Liquidations